Scott Garman and Elizabeth Vierling, BMB's Honors Program Directors:

 These deadlines must written in the timeline for your 499Y proposal.

-Honors Thesis Committee:
+Honors Thesis Guidelines:

 BMB Honors students conducting DH research must have an Honors Thesis Committee with two members.
 The Chair of the Thesis Committee is the Principal Investigator (PI) of the student’s research lab.
 BMB Honors students who are conducting DH research outside of the BMB Department must also have a BMB faculty person as the second member of their Honors Thesis Committee.